Gene Simmons: Fox & Friends incident

-Sexual harassment allegations
+Sexual assault allegations

 In 2018, Simmons settled a sexual assault lawsuit with an unnamed radio personality, who accused him of touching her inappropriately.
-The woman claimed that Simmons touched her and “turned standard interview questions into sexual innuendos.”
+The woman claimed that Simmons touched her and "turned standard interview questions into sexual innuendos."
 Despite the settlement, Simmons denied the allegations.

-In 2019, Ace Frehley stated that Simmons had attempted to grope his wife, calling Simmons an "asshole and a sex addict".
+In 2019, Ace Frehley, Simmons's former bandmate in Kiss, stated that Simmons had groped his wife, calling him an "asshole and a sex addict".